tdurtschi/lws-docs/mkdocs/docs/2. Software Engineering Practices/01- tdd.md

 The purpose of TDD is to ensure that test coverage remains as high as possible.
 But test coverage isn't just a metric for its own sake.
 Let’s step back and ask: why is test coverage important?

 What really matters at the end of the day is good software.
 In other words, the app should work!
-If the code is complete and it has been rigorously tested, we can deliver the app and call it a day.
+To make sure it works, we test it out.
+If the code is complete and it has been manually tested, we can confently deliver the app and call it a day.

 ![5 - Overly Simple diagram](../img/tdd-5.png)

 If only it was so simple!

-The reality for most software is that it is never done; it is always being tweaked and improved.
+The reality for nearly all software is that it is never done; it is always being tweaked and improved.
 Top software companies like Amazon and Google push new updates to their major products daily or even multiple times a day.
 There is a term for this: [__Continuous Delivery__](https://martinfowler.com/books/continuousDelivery.html).

 ![6 - Another cycle](../img/tdd-6.png)